juditacs/wordcount/README.md

     docker build -t wordcount --rm .

-This might take a while.
+This might take a while and requires several GB of storage.

-Load the image into a container:
+Run the image, mounting the local directoriy into the working directory of the docker file as a volume:

-    docker run -it wordcount bash
+    docker run -it --rm -v `pwd`:/tmp/wordcount wordcount bash

-You should see the cloned directory in `/root`

-    cd wordcount
+Changes you made in the folder will show up in the docker container, and any output (builds, results) will write to the folder as well.

 ## Downloading the dataset